Who we are

 Our team consists of some of the world’s leading international media specialists with many years of media management experience.
 We work with trusted international consultants, media experts, creatives, trainers and companies who are dedicated to the long term development and prosperity of our industry.

-He has worked with a wide range of media organizations, including the Telegraph Media Group, Ringier, the Hindustan Times, New Zealand Herald, Dow Jones and many others.
+Dietmar Schantin has helped to transform the editorial and commercial operations of media brands around the world: from the Telegraph Media Group, Ringier, the Hindustan Times, New Zealand Herald, and Dow Jones.

-Dietmar previously served as Executive Director of WAN-IFRA, the global association of news publishers, where he was responsible for the organisation’s world-wide consultancy, training and event activities for the digitalisation of media organisations.
+He founded the Institute for Media Strategies in 2012 after serving as Executive Director of WAN-IFRA, the global association of news publishers.
+At WAN-IFRA, Dietmar was responsible for the organisation’s world-wide consultancy, training and events programme geared to aid media organisation’s integration and development of digital platforms.

-He began his career as a studio manager at the Austrian Broadcasting Corporation, followed by five years as a management consultant in Switzerland in the telecommunications and FMCG industries.
-He then became Managing Director of a media company spin-off specialising in applying digital know-how to traditional businesses.
+His career began as a studio manager at the Austrian Broadcasting Corporation, followed by five years as a management consultant in Switzerland in the telecommunications and FMCG industries.
+He became Managing Director of a spin-off media company specialising in applying digital know-how to traditional businesses.

-Dietmar, an Austrian based in Austria and UK, is on jury panels of international digital media awards and speaks regularly at international media conferences about growth strategies and business transformation for the media industry.
+Based in Austria and the UK, Dietmar is a familiar face on jury panels of international digital media awards and speaks regularly at international media conferences about growth strategies and business transformation for the media industry.

 He holds a Ph.D in Economics and Technology, where his main focus was on business strategy development and business modelling.

-She also works with journalists to develop cross media story telling skills and practices, audience focused planning and content development.
+Sarah is a specialist in workflow and structure re-design, internal communication strategies and leadership coaching.
+She also works closely with journalists to develop cross-media story-telling skills and practices, audience-focused planning and content development.

 mail: s.schantin-williams [at] ifms-ltd.com